LiamPattinson/ultramat/README.md

 ## Features

-* N-dimensional arrays, either dynamically allocated or fixed-size, row-major (C-style) ordered or column-major ordered (Fortran-style), all completely interoperable.
+* N-dimensional arrays, either dynamically allocated or fixed-size, row-major ordered (C-style) or column-major ordered (Fortran-style), all completely interoperable.
 * A large collection of mathematical functions, including N-dimensional versions of every function in the cmath library (and more), reduction operations (min, max, sum, etc), and simple arithmetic operations.
 All are optimised using expression templates to ensure no temporary arrays are allocated unnecessarily.
-* Take non-contiguous 'views' of arrays using Python-style slicing operations.
+* Take non-contiguous 'views' of arrays using Python-inspired slicing operations.
 Views may be used in place of arrays in all operations.
 * Automatic Numpy-style broadcasting, allowing significant memory savings and permitting the inclusion of scalars in all array operations.
+* Built-in OpenMP parallelisation, allowing significant performance improvements on multicore machines.

-## Exmaples
+## Examples

 The following example showcases the syntax of ultramat.